 This trope is often the climax of a classical Witch Hunt in media, with plenty of Torches and Pitchforks to go around.
-Such portrayals are often not historically accurate, depicted in places and times when there were no witch-hunts, or misrepresenting ones that did occur.
-In particular, one of the most famous episodes of witch-hunting, the Salem witch trials, featured no burnings at all (the convicted were hanged — and indeed, those who "confessed" were held to answer more questions and freed when the hunt was stopped).
-In reality, in England and in English colonies (including Massachusetts), burning at the stake tended to be reserved for women who killed their husbands, even in self-defense (the legal name for the crime was "petit treason") and for heretics (it was popular during the Reformation and Counter-Reformation), but there was some overlap as heretics were often accused of witchcraft.
-In addition, the vast majority of people accused of witchcraft in England were acquitted.
-Better to let a witch live (and later take her punishment in Hell anyway) than kill an innocent woman, especially if you did burn them, as wood was valuable.
-On the other hand in Continental Europe witches were often burned to death, especially in the Germanic areas, to the point of becoming a tradition and the witch swapped for a mannequin.note This may be more of a holdover from ancient pagan rituals, which included live human sacrifice, than a reenactment of medieval witch burnings.
+These are not historically accurate, for the most part, being depicted in places and times when there were no witch-hunts, or misrepresenting ones that did occur.
+In particular, one of the most famous episodes of witch-hunting, the Salem witch trials, featured no burnings at all.
+The convicted were hanged — and indeed, those who "confessed" were held to answer more questions and freed when the hunt was stopped.
+In reality, in England and in English colonies like Massachusetts, burning at the stake was reserved for women who killed their husbands, even in self-defense and for heretics.
+There was some overlap as heretics were often accused of witchcraft.

 The "swimming" of witches, one of the most famous methods of interrogating a suspected witch, had the virtue of being both pointless and redundant.
 Popular belief makes it out as a Morton's Fork, saying that if the 'witch' floated, they'd pull her out and kill her.
 If the "witch" drowned, on the other hand... well, they were still dead, they just weren't a witch.
 Actually she would be tied to a rope: if she did float, they would pull her out, and the fact would be regarded as incriminating; if she sank, they would pull her out all the same, but cleared of charges.
 The ducking stool is an unrelated, non-lethal device of punishment where a woman was ducked in cold water for being a public nuisance of some sort.

-Oh, and since you probably want some hard facts: Nowadays the number of victims is estimated to be around fifty thousand (for all of medieval and early modern Europe).
-Bad enough, though far lower than the number of several millions which were made up by such heterogeneous groups as some enlightenment writers (who simply wanted to throw some dirt on their enemy, the church) The Nazis (who claimed that a Jewish/Freemason-controlled church wanted to eradicate wise Germanic women), or pro-feminist and Wiccan writers to claim persecution of women and/or underground pagan religious practitioners.
+Nowadays the number of victims is estimated to be around fifty thousand vitims of burning in all of medieval and early modern Europe.
+This is bad enough, though far lower than the number of several millions which were made up by some enlightenment writers, and The Nazis, who claimed that a Jewish/Freemason-controlled church wanted to eradicate wise Germanic women.

 As a Death Trope, several if not all Spoilers will be unmarked ahead.
 Beware.